iexel/fontus/third-party-licenses.md

 ```
 **License:**
 ```
-See the generic Apache Software License, Version 2.0 in a separate section of this document.
+See the Apache Software License, Version 2.0 in a separate section of this document.
 ```